IlyaKozlov1991/GB_PYTHON_HOMEWORKS/README.md

 Lesson002_Exercise002

 Write a program wich takes a number N as input and displays a multiplication of numbers from 1 to N

+Lesson002_Exercise003

+Write a programm which takes 2 (two) strings as inputs and checks how many time STR1 is present in STR2